Hideaway in France - gîtes in the Pyrénées near Carcassonne

 Many visitors also like to retrace the path of the Tour de France.
 This usually passes through the Ariege, and our Tour de France page shows where the route has gone during the past few years.

-Routes in The Cerdagne / Capcir
+Routes in The Cerdagne / Capcir (pink area)

 The Cerdagne and the Capcir are the names given to two of the ranges of mountains East of the Ariege.
-With many summits above 2500m, and the Pic Carlit at 2921m, this area takes in some of the higher and more rugged scenery and is only for serious hill climbers who enjoy challenge of repeating hundreds or thousands of metres of ascent and descent with fantastic views and superb scenery.
+With many summits above 2500m, and the Pic Carlit at 2921m, this area takes in some of the higher and more rugged scenery and is only for serious hill climbers who enjoy challenge of hundreds or thousands of metres of ascent and descent with fantastic views and superb scenery.

-Routes in The Aude
+Routes in The Aude (turquoise area)

 Closer to the coast, the Aude takes in routes at lower altitudes, often among vineyards, woodland or between river gorges.
 These routes are generally more level than the Ariege or the Cerdagne, and the countryside is more arid.